 Fees are based on assets held in the program and cover both fiduciary and non-fiduciary services, as applicable.
-The fees, which are negotiable, generally range from 0.05% to 0.80% of Plan assets and may be tiered based on asset levels.
+The annual fees, which are negotiable, generally range from 0.05% to 0.80% of Plan assets, or up to \$100,000 if paid as a flat dollar amount and may be tiered based on asset levels.
+In limited circumstances, higher fees may be negotiated with a client.
 The fee is shown in the EIMP Agreement and is paid to us either directly by the Plan Sponsor or from the Plan's assets by the recordkeeper or custodian.